 aSearchColumns: "table3.username" "table1.timestamp" "table1.urlType" "table1.mimeType" "table1.url" "table2.description"

-sFromSql- If set then this is used as the FROM section for the SELECT statement.
-If not set then
+sFromSql- If set, this is used as the FROM clause of the SELECT statement.
+If not set,

 sTableNameis used.
 Use this for more complex queries, for example when using JOIN.
 Example when using a double JOIN: